 The Sub-Adviser may enter into transactions and invest in securities or other instruments on behalf of the Fund in which the Sub-Adviser or its affiliates, acting as principal or as agent for its customers, serves as the counterparty.
 The Sub-Adviser may also enter into cross transactions where the Sub-Adviser or its affiliates acts as agent on behalf of the Fund and the other party to the transaction to the extent permitted by applicable law.
 Cross transactions may include trades between funds or accounts advised by the Sub-Adviser or its affiliates.
-Cross transactions may enable the Sub-Adviser to purchase or sell a block of securities or other instruments for the Fund and possibly avoid commissions, a bid-ask spread, or an unfavorable price movement that may be created through entrance into the market with such purchase or sell order.
-The Sub-Adviser or its affiliates may have a potentially conflicting division of responsibilities to both parties to a principal or cross transaction.
+Cross transactions may enable the Sub-Adviser to purchase or sell a block of securities or other instruments for the Fund and possibly avoid commissions, a bid-ask spread, or an unfavorable price movement that may be created through entrance into the market with such purchase or sell or cross transaction.
 The Fund may provide guarantees or incur indemnification obligations, either individually or jointly and severally with other accounts managed by the Sub-Adviser or its Affiliates, to third parties in connection with the purchase or sale of assets by the Fund.
 The Fund may also invest jointly with other accounts in a special purpose vehicle advised or controlled by the Sub-Adviser, the Fund, or other accounts.
 The Fund will only consider engaging in the foregoing transactions or arrangements to the extent permitted by applicable law or exemptive relief from the SEC, including, if required or deemed appropriate by the Sub-Adviser, by making appropriate disclosure and receiving appropriate consent in connection with a principal or cross transaction.